barrie-cork/thesis-swarm/project_docs/UI_by_feature/reviewResults.md

-# Review Results Feature: UX and UI Implementation Plan
+# Results Review Feature: UX and UI Implementation Plan

+---
+**Phase:** Both (Core review in Phase 1, advanced collaboration in Phase 2)
+---

 ## Overview

-The Review Results feature is designed to provide researchers with a streamlined interface for evaluating, categorising, and annotating search results from systematic reviews.
-This implementation plan outlines a consolidated approach that handles both results viewing and the review process within a unified interface, reducing context switching and improving workflow efficiency.
+The Results Review feature provides researchers with interfaces for evaluating, categorising, and annotating processed search results.
+Phase 1 focuses on the `Results Overview Page` for listing and basic tagging, potentially linking to a simple `Review Interface Page` for individual items.
+Phase 2 enhances collaboration, conflict resolution, and integrates advanced features like full-text review.

 ## Core Requirements